 Store food properly: Food sources attract pests—especially ants, cockroaches, and rodents.
 Proper food storage makes your home less appealing to pests.
 Use airtight containers whenever possible.
 Many rodents and insects possess a keen sense of smell, detecting even the faintest odors.
 Further, storing food items in solid containers adds a much-needed layer of protection.
 Rodents can chew right through plastic bags and cardboard boxes!

 It’s essential to keep your food safe from pests.
 Consuming pest-contaminated food can make humans seriously ill.

 Inspect your home regularly: Keep an eye out for unwelcome guests.
 Examine doors and windows, and check for unexpected entry points in your home’s foundation.

-There’s no need to tear your house apart each month in search of rodents and spiders.
+There’s no need to tear your house apart each month in search of rats and spiders.
 Instead, simply inspect these common hiding spots on a semi-routine basis: